shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/resume.md

 ---
 layout: home
 title: "About Author"
-nav_order: 5
+nav_order: 9

 ---

 Shuyue Wang, the author.

-Working on AI algorithm, its develoopment and implementation.
+Working on Artificial Intelligence.

+Currently living at Shanghai.